Tyronn Lue Reportedly Slated To Interview With Philadelphia 76ers

 Over parts of four seasons directing the Cavs, he amassed a record of 128-83, for a winning percentage of 60.7.

-In addition to his experience on the sidelines, Lue has an extensive background in the association as a player, spending 11 seasons with seven different teams from 1998 to 2009.
+In addition to his experience on the sidelines, Lue has an extensive background as a player, spending 11 seasons with seven different teams from 1998 to 2009.
 During that time, he appeared in more than 500 games, averaging 8.5 points and 3.1 assists per contest, per Basketball Reference.

-He won two championships as a back-up point guard with the L.A.
+He won two championships as a backup point guard with the L.A.
 Lakers in 2000 and 2001.